digitalyoshixi/zettelkasten/content/Programming/Task Description and Analysis.md

 tags:
   - uiux
 ---
-These are descriptions and analysis into new systems or devices.
+These are descriptions and analysis of the tasks that should be implemented in a task.
 # Techniques
 - [[Hierarchical Task Analysis|HTA]]